 Paula Knight has so many great comics on the grief of miscarriage, it is hard to choose.
 Luckily if you visit her site you don’t have to.
-Make sure to head over there to check out her “It Wasn’t Meant to Be” comic.
+Make sure to head over there to check out her comic “It Wasn’t Meant to Be”.

 This comic was originally posted in a format that goes frame by frame on YTMND.com.
-You can check out that version here and there is an assembled version below.
-It is long but worth it!
+You can check out that version here, or the assembled version below.
+It’s long but worth it!